 For casual dining and a fun happy hour scene, try Mahogany Ridge Brewery and Grill on the main street.
 For the liveliest experience, belly up to the bar and order a creamy Powder Clause Pale Ale that's hand-crafted on site.
 Their menu offerings range from Onion Ale soup to Buffalo Sausage in a Blanket to Adobo Colorado Lamb Loin.

 Steak lovers should hit up E3 Chophouse, located on the Yampa River.
-Baseball-brother owners Jeff, Adam, and Andy LaRoche supply the hormone- and antibiotic-free meat from their family-owned ranch in Kansas.
+Baseball-brother owners Jeff, Adam, and Andy LaRoche supply the hormone and antibiotic-free meat from their family-owned ranch in Kansas.
 In addition to all kinds of steak, Yampa Valley Bone-In Pork Chops and Lobster Tail also make the menu.
 Just be sure to call for reservations as the restaurant often books up quickly.

-Another popular eatery which started out as a wine bar serving appetizers is Cafe Diva, headed by chef Kate Rench.
+Another popular eatery that started out as a wine bar serving appetizers is Cafe Diva, headed by chef Kate Rench.
 Their wine cellar now has more than 300 varieties of vino.
 The seasonally-inspired menu features local produce and sustainable seafood with plenty of gluten-free (such as peanut butter and bacon) and vegetarian (such as kale, roasted mushrooms, and butternut squash) options.
 A romantic ambiance makes it a good date night spot.

-Get yourself an authentic pair of cowboy (or cowgirl) boots at F.M.
+Get yourself an authentic pair of cowboy boots at F.M.
 Light & Sons, which has been on the main street for more than 100 years.
 Stock up on organic bath products made with ingredients right from the Rocky Mountains at Ranch Organics.

 Satisfy your sweet tooth with some dark chocolate almond bark at The Homesteader Kitchen Store.
-Or just spend an afternoon wandering and window shopping, breathing in that fresh mountain air.
+Or spend an afternoon wandering and window shopping, breathing in that fresh mountain air.